eslint/eslint/docs/developer-guide/contributing.md

 Additionally, we are always looking for official integrations to host under the ESLint organization on GitHub.
 Official integrations are tools that have a high-level quality and are managed by responsible maintainers who are committed to keeping the tool up-to-date and bettering the tool for the good of the ESLint community.
 If you think your integration qualifies, please contact the [mailing list](https://groups.google.com/group/eslint) with your information.

 ## Copyright and Licensing

-In order to submit code or documentation to ESLint, please electronically sign the [Contributor License Agreement](http://eslint.org/cla).

-It is very important that you read and understand the CLA, as it gives ESLint the right to accept your contribution.

 Since the code you wrote is your original work, you keep the copyright for it.
 This is why we ask you to include a copyright in the comments at the beginning of any file you submit, such as: